ProgressiveHackNight-NYC/nyc.proghacknight.org/_posts/events/2017-03-30-amplifiers-of-community-voice.md

 published: true
 ---

-[Smart Chicago Collaborative](http://smartchicagocollaborative.org/) and **Chi Hack Night** have teamed up to create a [speaking series in celebration of Women’s History Month](/blog/2017/03/07/presenting-the-women-in-tech-speaker-series.html) in an effort to elevate the talented, diverse women in civic-driven technology across Chicago.
+[Smart Chicago Collaborative](http://smartchicagocollaborative.org/) and **Prog Hacknight** have teamed up to create a [speaking series in celebration of Women’s History Month](/blog/2017/03/07/presenting-the-women-in-tech-speaker-series.html) in an effort to elevate the talented, diverse women in civic-driven technology across Chicago.

 Food will be provided.